history-lab/archiving-digital-records/06-command-line-101.md

 `pdftotext mueller.pdf`
 * Try `ls`

 ---

----
 # Exercises
-1. We should keep keep our txt (i.e. text) files separate from our PDFs.
-Create a new directory at the same directory level as `pdfs` called `txt`.
+1. Create a new directory at the same directory level as `pdfs` called `txt`.
 Move `mueller.txt` to your newly created `txt` subdirectory.

 2. How can we ensure output generated from `pdftotext` goes to the `txt` directory going forward?

 3. Test out some of the flags on both `pdfinfo` and `pdftotext`.
 Try to find something worth discussing.

-4. Download/upload another PDF - something that interests.
+4. Load another PDF into codespace - something that interests you.
 Run both `pdfinfo` and `pdftotext`.
 How's the text quality?